designcise/next-theme-toggle/README.md

 #### `Warning: Extra attributes from the server: class,style` in Console

-This warning _only_ shows on dev build and _not_ in the production build.
-This happens because the injected script adds _additional_ `class` and `style` attributes to the `html` element which _do not_ originally exist on the server-side generated page, leading to a mismatch in the server-side and client-side rendered page.
+You can safely ignore this warning as it _only_ shows on dev build and _not_ in the production build.
+This happens because the injected inline script adds _additional_ `class` and `style` attributes to the `html` element which _do not_ originally exist on the server-side generated page, leading to a _mismatch_ in the server-side and client-side rendered page.

 ## Contributing